How to perform quantile regression in Stata?

 Interpreting regression outputs in Stata

-We can use this equation to find the estimated average mpg for a car, given its weight.
-For example, a car that weighs 4,000 pounds is estimated to have mpg of 15.405:
+We utilize this equation to predict the expected average mpg for any given vehicle weight.
+For example, consider a car that weighs 4,000 pounds.
+The OLS model estimates its average fuel efficiency to be 15.405 miles per gallon:

 qreg mpg weight, quantile(0.90)